openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/create_theme.rst

 You can customize the default images, Sass, and web application template files for the Open edX components in your installation.
 The UI files are stored in the directories shown in the following example theme directory.
-You can examine the default UI files in the source repository of the component you are theming.
+You can examine the default UI files in the source repository of the component that you want to apply the theme to.

 .. code-block:: none